utorai/vardhamanbot/bot/data/rasa.md

 - tell something about vardhaman
 - tell something about this college
 - tell me about your college?
+- give information about your college
+- give information about college

 ## intent:attendance_prediction
 - What will my attendance be if I dont go tomorrow?